microsoft/onnxruntime/docs/PyOp.md

 Copy mymodule.py into Python sys.path, then reference with onnxruntime.
 On Windows, please set PYTHONHOME beforehand.
 It should point to directory where the python is installed, such as C:\Python37 or C:\ProgramData\Anaconda3\envs\myconda1 if it is in conda.

 ## Supported Data Types
-* TensorProto.BOOL,
+* TensorProto.BOOL
-* TensorProto.UINT8,
+* TensorProto.UINT8
-* TensorProto.UINT16,
+* TensorProto.UINT16
-* TensorProto.UINT32,
+* TensorProto.UINT32
-* TensorProto.INT16,
+* TensorProto.INT16
-* TensorProto.INT32,
+* TensorProto.INT32
-* TensorProto.FLOAT,
+* TensorProto.FLOAT
 * TensorProto.DOUBLE

 ## Limitations